P4-Research/nikss-artifacts/README.md

 make -j4 p4c-dpdk
 ```
 **Do not run** ***'make install'*** otherwise the previously installed PSA-EBPF compiler will be overwritten.
-Set the P4C_DPDK_BIN environment variable to the absolute path of the p4c-dpdk compiler.
+Set the `UPSTREAM_P4C_REPO` environment variable to the absolute path of the p4c repository.
 -  Download [DPDK 21.11.0](https://fast.dpdk.org/rel/dpdk-21.11.tar.xz) and install the required dependencies as indicated in the [DPDK documentatio](https://doc.dpdk.org/guides/linux_gsg/sys_reqs.html#compilation-of-the-dpdk).
 Build DPDK along with DPDK Software Switch (SWX) pipeline application as follows (a patch needs to be applied to fix a blocking issue):
 ```
 tar xf dpdk-21.11.tar.xz